 In this “Time of Reconciliation” Pîkiskwe-speak seeks to engage audiences in Conversations of Reconciliation through ART; conversations that will explore the enduring effects of Canada’s IRS system with the aim of writing a new chapter, painting a new vision, and creating a new protocol for Indigenous and Non-Indigenous relations in Canada.

-With the cross-Canada tour complete, we now look forward to offering the content of the Pîkiskwe-speak Art and Film Installation ONLINE and to continuing the Conversation in Reconciliation we began with the tour.
-The online installation includes photographs of the ARTWORKS created by Lana Whiskeyjack for the tour: the powerful mixed-media triptych, Lost My Talk, and other artwork related to the theme of the installation.
+With the cross-Canada tour complete, we are now pleased to offer the content of the Pîkiskwe-speak Art and Film Installation online and to continue the Conversation in Reconciliation we began with the tour.
+This VIRTUAL installation includes photographs of the ARTWORKS created by Lana Whiskeyjack for the tour: the powerful mixed-media triptych, Lost My Talk, and other artwork related to the theme of the installation.
 It also includes the award winning documentary FILM, Lana Gets Her Talk, created by Beth Wishart MacKenzie.

 “Pîkiskwe” means “Speak” in the Cree language.
 Our ONLINE audience is invited to join the continuing Conversation in Reconciliation through WORD and through ART.
 Together we can carefully and creatively work to heal the wounding that occurred in our shared history and build community across this wide land.